"SNe Ia twins" in the Hubble flow, and the determination of H0: Introduction

 While new methods are now providing the above quoted values for H$_{0}$, the debate on obtaining H$_{0}$ using Cepheids, TRGB or JAGB stars distances to calibrate Type Ia supernovae (SN Ia) persists.
 The SNe Ia calibration depends on three rungs: Rung 1 is the calibration of TRGB/Cepheids/JAGB stars with local anchors using geometrical methods, rung 2 refers to the calibration of the distance to SNe Ia host galaxies with TRGB/Cepheids/JAGB stars, and rung 3 is the overall calibration of SNe Ia in the Hubble ﬂow, which is done in different ways but usually involves the derivation of a fiducial value for the absolute magnitude of SNe Ia and the final dependence of each particular SN Ia magnitude from such absolute magnitude and from factors such as rate of decline (hereafter called stretch) of the light curve, color of the SN Ia at maximum and mass of its host galaxy.
 The two collaborations are making this step in different ways: Pantheon+ uses the SALT2 relation (Brout et al. 2022) while the CCHP uses a polynomial derivation (Freedman et al. 2019).

+When using the TRGB and JAGB methods the two collaborations get different values of distances to the same galaxies and, therefore, different H$_{0}$ values from their use of these methods (see for instance Pantos \& Perivolaropoulos, 2026; Ruiz-Lapuente \& Gonzalez Hern\'andez 2024: hereafter RLGH24).

-Given the discrepancies between the two groups on H$_{0}$, we decided to introduce a new approach (Ruiz--Lapuente \& Gonzalez Hern\'andez 2024; hereafter RLGH24).
+Given the discrepancies between the two groups on H$_{0}$, we decided to introduce a new approach (RLGH24).
 We address the Hubble tension issue with a method which uses the spectral evolution of SNe Ia that have not only similar stretch but identical spectral features along their lifetimes, i.e. ''SNe Ia twins for life''.
 The precision of the distance provided by those twins should be higher than for SNe Ia with just similar stretch.
 The total reddening could also be obtained.

 The selection of twins is made of SNe Ia with a similar stretch, being then of similar luminosities, but in addition the ''twinness factor'' can make more precise the relative distance estimate, with a modulus error of 0.04 mag (RLGH24).
+As described in RLGH24, once the distance is determined by the MCMC, we position the twins at the same distance.
+We pass the spectrum through the B, V, R, and I filters and calculate the magnitude at B, V, R, and I. We do this for both SNe Ia twins.
+Then, we observe what the intrinsic dispersion of the twins might be, based on the magnitude difference.
+This yields a typical error of 0.04 mag at the filters.

+In this work, we add another estimate of the accuracy of the method with an internal error, $\sigma_{int}$, from our MCMC calculations (see the Methodology section).
+It confirms an error $\leq$ 0.055 mag.

 The anchors (/calibrators)\footnote{We will call anchors or calibrators to the host galaxies in this first step of our method.} used to obtain absolute distances should be galaxies where there is a confluence on the distance estimates obtained by various methods and groups.

+Our method does not rely on many host galaxies of SNe Ia, but on a sample of 4 nearby host galaxies for which there is a very good agreement in the distance from the SH0ES and the CCHP collaborations.
+We use the distances to M101, NGC 7250, NGC 5643, M66 to anchor the twins.
+The uncertainty in the anchor is a part of the systematic error in the obtained H$_{0}$.
+A difference of 0 mag indicates that the SH0ES and the CCHP collaborations agree in the anchor distances.
+However, an error of 0 mag is not reflecting the real uncertainty in the calibrators.
+We estimate it to be of 0.04 mag, as quoted typically in the most recent papers of the collaborations.
+Therefore, we have taken it to be 0.04 mag from anchoring of the calibrators for all SNe Ia.